The Panorama Route

 Fanitullen is the name of a popular legend of a demonic visitation at a wedding in Hemsedal in the 1800s.
 Fanitullveien is the name of the road through Holdeskaret, where the wedding is said to have been, and further on to Leveld in Ål.

-Most of the mountain road runs through typical Norwegian high mountain terrain, up to 1,330 metres above sea level.
+Most of the mountain road runs through typical Norwegian high mountain terrain, up to 1,330 meters above sea level.

 Driving from Gol to Hemsedal, you will pass lush agricultural landscapes along the Heimsil River, winding its way down the valley.
 Heimsil is one of the best trout rivers in the country, and is well-known among anglers all over Scandinavia.
 Drive the fv.
 52 from Gol to Hemsedal.